 Navigation can be difficult

-If you're shopping for a child aged 7 and up, your best bet is the Amazon Kindle Kids Edition.
-It has a 6-inch black and white glare-free screen and comes with a durable magnet cover.
+If you're shopping for a child aged seven and up, your best bet is the Amazon Kindle Kids Edition.
+It has a 6-inch black and white glare-free screen and comes with a durable magnetic cover.
 The cover is available in bright solid colors or kid-friendly prints.